• +1 (855) 340-8946

 Are Pachinko Machines new?

 Pachinko Machines are required to be used in parlors first.
 However, a machine could be purchased on the day of release.
-It would be incredibly expensive and not recommended.

 The longer a pachinko machine is in a pachinko parlor, the more wear is put on the machine.
 We purchase the majority of our machines between 3-12 months of release to ensure they're in collector condition.
 Machines that are in service between 2-3yrs usually have some signs of wear (minor scratches, dings).
-Those machines are listed as Hot Deals machines and are priced accordingly.

 Are Pachinko Machines loud?